Kobe Bryant: Back on top (2007–2010)

 Aided by the trade for All-Star Pau Gasol, Bryant led his team to a West-leading 57–25 record.
-The Lakers swept the Nuggets in the first round and on May 6, 2008, Bryant was officially announced as the league MVP.
+The Lakers swept the Denver Nuggets in the first round and on May 6, 2008, Bryant was officially announced as the league MVP.
 He said, "It's been a long ride.
 I'm very proud to represent this organization, to represent this city."
 West, who was responsible for bringing Bryant to the Lakers, was on hand at the press conference to observe Bryant receive his MVP trophy from NBA commissioner David Stern.
 Stern stated, "Kobe deserved it.
 He's had just another great season.
 Doesn't surprise me one bit."
 In addition to winning his MVP award, Bryant was the only unanimous selection to the All-NBA team on May 8, 2008, for the third straight season and sixth time in his career.
-He would then headline the NBA All-Defensive First Team with Kevin Garnett, receiving 52 points overall including 24 first-place nods, earning his eighth selection.
+Bryant would then headline the NBA All-Defensive First Team with Kevin Garnett, receiving 52 points overall including 24 first-place nods, earning his eighth selection.

-The Lakers concluded the 2007–08 regular season with a 57–25 record, finishing first in the Western Conference and setting up themselves for a first-round contest against the Nuggets.
+The Lakers finished the 2007–08 regular season with a 57–25 record, finishing first in the Western Conference and setting up themselves for a first-round contest against the Nuggets.
 In Game 1, Bryant, who said he made himself a decoy through most of the game, scored 18 of his 32 points in the final eight minutes to keep Los Angeles safely ahead.
 That made Denver the first 50-win team to be swept out of the first round of the playoffs since the Memphis Grizzlies fell in four games to the San Antonio Spurs in 2004.
-In the first game of the next round, against the Jazz, Bryant scored 38 points as the Lakers beat the Jazz in Game 1.
+In the first game of the next round, against the Utah Jazz, Bryant scored 38 points as the Lakers beat the Jazz in Game 1.
 The Lakers won the next game as well, but dropped Games 3 and 4, even with Bryant putting up 33.5 points per game.
 The Lakers then won the next two games to win the semifinals.
-This set up a Western Conference Finals berth against the San Antonio Spurs.
-The Lakers defeated the Spurs in five games, sending themselves to the NBA Finals, against the Boston Celtics.
+This set up a Western Conference Finals berth against the Spurs.
+The Lakers won the series in five games, sending themselves to the NBA Finals against the Boston Celtics.
 This marked the fifth time in Bryant's career, and the first time without O'Neal, that he made the NBA Finals.
-The Lakers then lost to the Boston Celtics in six games.
+The Lakers then lost to the Celtics in six games.